The effects of love are so strong they can drive us toward insomnia, loss of appetite, and Obsessive Compulsive Disorder (OCD).

 Studies show that rewards increase levels of dopamine.
 This is what stimulates our desire to spend every waking moment with our sweetheart — to seek feelings of love, ecstasy, and excitement.
 This leads us to dependency on that person for our emotional satisfaction.
 In other words, we become highly addictive to feelings of love.

 After all, it is dopamine that is prevalent in addictive-behaviors.
 Scientists have discovered that dopamine has the same effect on brain chemistry as cocaine.
 Cocaine acts by blocking the removal of dopamine from the synapse, which results in an accumulation of dopamine and an amplified signal to the receiving neurons.
 This is what causes the initial euphoria commonly reported by cocaine users.
 People in love also experience an increase in dopamine and therefore a similar euphoria.

 Dopamine is also responsible for what drives us into mania, anxiety, and fear when we think our romance is in jeopardy.
 When our emotional satisfaction is threatened, we desperately try to win back the object of our love and stabilize our well-being.

 Dopamine is most prevalent in the beginning ‘attraction’ stage of a relationship, when everything is new and exciting.
-It is a natural occurrence for the novelty to wear off as the relationship progresses into the third and final ‘attachment’ phase.
-However, couples can prolong the rush of dopamine by taking on novel activities together (learn a new skill, try a new sport, or visit a new city, for example).
+It is a natural occurrence for the novelty to wear off as the relationship progresses into the final ‘attachment’ phase.
+However, couples can prolong the rush of dopamine by taking on novel activities together (learn a new skill, try a new sport, or visit a new city together, for example).

 Interestingly, the people who were in love were tested again twelve months later, and found that after the initial intensity of love faded, their serotonin levels returned back to normal.